 - Discuss the multidisciplinary approach to care for this patient population

-Géraldine Gosse, M.Sc, CCGC, is a genetic counsellor specializing in immunological disorders at the rare disease adult clinic of the Montreal Clinical Research Institute (IRCM) since January 2017.
-She worked at the Montreal University Hospital Center (CHUM) after graduating from a Master in Genetic Counselling at the University of Montreal in 2016.
+Géraldine Gosse, MSc, CCGC, is a genetic counselor specializing in immunological disorders at the rare disease adult clinic of the Montreal Clinical Research Institute (IRCM) since January 2017.
+She worked at the Montreal University Hospital Center (CHUM) after graduating from a Master in Genetic Counseling at the University of Montreal in 2016.
 She also completed a Master in Molecular Biology at the University of Montreal in 2014, with a research training at the Institute for Research in Immunology and Cancer (IRIC) focusing on the genetics of leukemia.